carpentries/carpentries.org/content/support/partnership/_index.md

 - /support/membership/
 ---

-*On 2 April 2026, we implemented our new Partnership Program, replacing the previous Membership Program.
+*On 2 April 2026, we implemented our new Partnership program, replacing the previous Membership program.
 Read more about the change in our [blog post](/blog/2026/01/new-partnership-program-is-launching-in-april/).*

 ## Become A Partner